AlienessAtlas/memories/BriannaWoodsonResume.md

 **Community Engagement**
 ------------
 **Club Object-Oriented Programming Students (OOPS)**
 - A Clover Park student group.
-Gained hands-on experience with contributing to a project within a group to create small projects such as a Raspberry Pi weather station device.
+Gained hands-on experience with contributing to a project within a group to create a Raspberry Pi weather station device.

 **Work History**
 -----------